NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 # Changelog

+v.2.2.4

+- IMPROVED Local notifications issues with Android 14, added method to check if exact notifications can be scheduled and method to open exact notification settings
+- IMPROVED Image pickers bug fixes
+- FIXED Some compilation issues
+- FIXED Image picker image rotations when picking images

+---

 v.2.2.3

 - FIXED Refactoring and fixing some issues with image pickers
-- FIXED Direct sharing to some messsenger apps on new Android versions
+- FIXED Direct sharing to some messenger apps on new Android versions
 - FIXED UPL package name for sharing image/text

+---

 v.2.2.1